RyanCCollins/meetup-event-planner/README.md

 # Meetup Event Planner

 ## Background
-The app consists of a Rails / GraphQL API and React / Redux SPA Front End.
+The app consists of a Rails / GraphQL API and React Front End.
 See here for [a Medium article](https://medium.com/@ryancollinsio/b261f6cfea93) describing the development process for this app.

 A web application to arrange meetup events using cutting edge technologies, including GraphQL, Ruby on Rails and React.